-Located in a natural box canyon, Seven Falls in Colorado Springs is 181 feet of stunning waterfalls.
-It made National Geographic’s list of International Waterfalls, the only one in Colorado to do so.
-Some have dubbed in the “Grandest mile of scenery in Colorado”.
-Seven Falls is a series of 7 cascading waterfalls.
+Located in a natural box canyon and open daily year-round, Seven Falls has 181 feet of stunning waterfalls.
+The Colorado Springs attraction made National Geographic’s list of International Waterfalls, the only one in Colorado to do so.

-In the summer the Colorado Springs waterfalls are lit up at night.
+With a series of 7 cascading waterfalls, in the summer the waterfalls are lit up at night.
 Hike along 224 steps to the top or take an in-mountain elevator 14 stories to the Eagles Nest Lookout.
 Evening is a special time to visit the falls, as they are lit up at night.

-With over 224 stairs from the base to the top, the seven falls boasts some of the most beautiful scenes in Colorado Springs.
-After re-opening in late 2015, they made several renovations including a new restaurant and zip line call the Broadmoor’s Soaring Adventure.
+With over 224 stairs from the base to the top, the seven falls boast some of the most beautiful scenes in Colorado Springs.
+After re-opening in late 2015, they made several renovations including a new restaurant and zip line called the Broadmoor’s Soaring Adventure.
 There are separate fees for it, but being located above the falls, it’s well worth the extra money.

 The names of each fall are:

-Bridal Veil – Name based off it’s visual representation.
+- Bridal Veil – Name based on its visual representation.

-Feather – Name based off it’s visual representation.
+- Feather – Name based on its visual representation.

-Shorty – This falls has the shortest drop out of all seven.
+- Shorty – This fall has the shortest drop out of all seven.

 At the top of the falls is a system of trails that take you to Midnight Falls and then onto Inspiration Point overlooking Colorado Springs.
 The trails are open from May to mid-October.